demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Service_Ownership_README.md

-Identifies and recommends the most likely owners of the service, additionally citing explanations and confidence scores for each.
+Identifies and recommends the most likely owners of the service, additionally citing an explanation and ranking score for each.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.